gdg-x/hoverboard/data/faq.md

 ### Language

-All presentations at GDG DevFest Ukraine will be in English.
+All presentations at GDG Winnipeg Ukraine will be in English.

 ### Pro Tips